UK Minerals Information Online

 The mineral resource data presented are based on the best available information, but are not comprehensive and their quality is variable.
 The inferred boundaries shown are approximate.
 Mineral resources defined on the map delineate areas within which potentially workable minerals may occur.
 These areas are not of uniform potential and take no account of planning constraints that may limit their working.
 The economic potential of specific sites can only be proved by a detailed evaluation programme.
 Such an investigation is an essential precursor to submitting a planning application for mineral working.
 Extensive areas are shown as having no mineral resource potential, but some isolated mineral workings may occur in these areas.
 The presence of these operations reflects specific, local situations.

 This GIS is intended for general consideration of mineral issues and not as a source of detailed information on specific sites.
 It should not be used for individual planning applications or as a basis for decisions on the acquisition or use of a particular piece of land, although it may give useful background contextual information for specific proposals.

-The mineral resources shown on the maps can be used by MPAs to identify ‘proven resources', as referred to in MPS1, for defining Mineral Safeguarding Areas (MSAs).
+The mineral resources shown on the maps can be used by MPAs for defining Mineral Safeguarding Areas (MSAs).
 BGS is happy to provide advice to licensees regarding technical aspects of using our resource information for mineral safeguarding.
-However, questions regarding safeguarding policy in England should be referred to the Department for Communities and Local Government.
+However, questions regarding safeguarding policy in England, Scotland and Wales should be referred to the appropriate government department.